sea-bass/sea-bass/README.md

 ### Hi everyone 👋

-I'm a robotics engineer currently taking a short break.
+I'm a robotics engineer and applied scientist working at [The AI Institute](https://theaiinstitute.com/).

 Previously, I was at:
 * (2022-2024) [PickNik Robotics](https://picknik.ai) working on [MoveIt Pro](https://picknik.ai/pro/) for robot behavior and planning in the ROS ecosystem.